Equity Action Plans

 SBA offers support for each stage of the entrepreneurship journey through products and services.
 Entrepreneurs of underserved communities can experience barriers to accessing those resources.
-This Equity Action Plan, in conjunction with Executive Order (EO) 13985 (“Advancing Racial Equity and Support for Underserved Communities Through the Federal Government”), outlines how SBA will reduce barriers and improve access to the following resources:
+The 2022 and 2023 Equity Action Plans, in conjunction with Executive Order (EO) 13985 (“Advancing Racial Equity and Support for Underserved Communities Through the Federal Government”), and EO 14031 (“Further Advancing Racial Equity and Support for Underserved Communities Through The Federal Government”), outline how SBA will reduce barriers and improve access to the following resources:

 - Capital Access

 - Disaster Assistance

 The plans align with SBA’s mission to work with a wide diversity of businesses across America and the broad way those companies need to access a diverse set of services to get where they need to be.
 SBA’s equity plan ensures we’re reaching those businesses that need help accessing the resources available to them.

 Under the direction of Administrator Guzman, the SBA Equity Team tasked senior leaders throughout the agency with developing an office-level Equity Action Plan for each of SBA’s program areas.